k98kurz/tapescript/docs.md

-Read the next byte from the tape, interpreting as uint count; pull that many values from the stack, interpreting them as ed25519 scalars; subtract count-1 of them from the first one; put the difference onto the stack.
+Read the next byte from the tape, interpreting as uint count; pull that many values from the stack, interpreting them as ed25519 scalars; subtract count-1 of them from the first (top) one; put the difference onto the stack.

 Aliases:
 - SUBTRACT_SCALARS